 Another bonus to working with a management company is their access to vendors.
 If you’re renting your own house, you don’t have the preferred access to vendors that somebody like a professional property management company does.
 With these preferred vendors, you will more than likely experience lower repair and maintenance costs.

-Just because you don’t understand a state’s landlord-specific tenant laws doesn’t mean you must follow them.
+Just because you don’t understand a state’s landlord-specific resident laws doesn’t mean you must follow them.
 Landlord-tenant laws are essential but can be challenging to stay on top of.
 Thankfully, property managers know those types of things, and we know how to make sure to keep you out of trouble.

 Instead of taking time out of your busy schedule to handle all of the tasks (some of which may be unsavory tasks you didn’t want to handle anyway) required of a rental property owner, you can have a professional property management company do it for you.